 Ask the easiest, yet most valuable question.
-Use your new member's enthusiasm to learn "What can the chamber of commerce do for you?"
+Use your new member's enthusiasm to learn "What can the association do for you?"
 Even if only 1 out of 10 members respond, it will provide data to help you recognize trends and spot weaknesses in your program.